-An IP Transit service provides a customer’s autonomous system with a full set of Internet routes.
+An IP Transit service provides a customer's autonomous system with a complete set of Internet routes.
 IP Transit is provided by an ISP (Genesis Adaptive) and allows unrestricted access to all resources on the global IP network (the Internet).
-Be sure to evaluate these three key indicators of network quality when choosing an IP Transit provider:
+Be sure to evaluate these three critical indicators of network quality when choosing an IP Transit provider:

-Direct, or settlement free peering, is a relationship in which the routes of one autonomous system are sent to another in a direct relationship.
-The IP’s accessible over this routing session no longer require third party ISP’s for access.
-This allows for a shorter and less latent path, as well as increased throughput.
+Direct or settlement-free peering is a relationship in which the routes of one autonomous system are sent to another in a direct relationship.
+The IPs accessible over this routing session no longer require third-party ISPs for access.
+This allows for a shorter and less latent path and increased throughput.
 Over 75% of our peak daily traffic goes over our peering network.

 These are the direct customers of the IP Transit provider.
 In this situation.
 Customer A and Customer B are both subscribed to Genesis Adaptive IP Transit Service.
 Customer A requests resources from Customer B's network and is routed directly over the Genesis Adaptive IP backbone instead of the public Internet.
 This creates a single pane of glass for issue resolution and provides improved visibility for the content delivery pathway.